detjensrobert/arch-pandoc-container/README.md

 Ubuntu's version of [Pandoc](https://pandoc.org) is old and doesn't like some raw LaTeX macros I use for some classes, and the official [`pandoc/latex`](https://hub.docker.com/repository/docker/pandoc/latex) image does not have all of the needed LaTeX packages for those macros either.
 This Docker container provides Arch's versions of Pandoc and TeXLive, which work just fine.

 Additionally, this bundles MLA, APA, and IEEE [CSLs](https://github.com/citation-style-language/styles) for citations, along with some Pandoc
 filters:
 - [`pantable`](https://github.com/ickc/pantable)
 - [`pandoc-include`](https://github.com/DCsunset/pandoc-include)
 - [`pandoc-run-filter`](https://github.com/johnlwhiteman/pandoc-run-filter)

+## LaTeX Engines

+The `:latest` tag ships with `tectonic` as the latex engine for a much smaller container size, but may not work for all LaTeX packages as it uses LuaTeX instead of TexLive.
+The `:full` tag has full TeXLive installation, but at the cost of a multi-gigabyte container.

 ## Usage: